2023 start

 Career opportunities

-A degree in History from Leeds will equip you with valuable skills that prepare you for a range of different careers.
-You’ll be able to think critically and analyse information, asking the right questions and communicating your findings both verbally and in writing.
-Independence, self-motivation and initiative are also among the skills you will develop, so graduates from History at Leeds are highly regarded by employers.
+A degree in History from the University of Leeds will equip you with valuable skills that prepare you for a range of different careers.
+You'll be able to think critically and analyse information, asking the right questions and communicating your findings both verbally and in writing.
+Independence, self-motivation and initiative are also among the skills you'll develop, so history graduates from the University of Leeds are highly regarded by employers.

-Our recent graduates have gone into careers in business, the civil service, education, finance, heritage, teaching, publishing, fashion, journalism, law, local government, media, marketing and politics – to name just a few.
+Our recent graduates have gone into careers in law, business, the civil service, international governance, education, finance, heritage, teaching, publishing, fashion, journalism, local government, media, marketing and politics – to name just a few.

 Read more about Graduate destinations.